 In 1969 Dr John Hall was appointed visiting psychiatrist, and the following year, Dr Dorothea Wraith became the first Visiting Child Psychiatrist.
 In 1972 Porirua Hospital became the responsibility of Wellington Hospital Board.

 In 1973 the new Psychiatric Unit was completed and Dr Peter Fama appointed the second full-time psychiatrist.

 Dr Tony Marks was appointed Tutor and Specialist in Psychological Medicine in 1974.
-There followed the appointments of Dr Evelyn Lind, visiting psychiatrist in 1975, Dr Gerald Bridge, full-time psychiatrist in 1975, Dr Anne Hall, full-time psychiatrist in 1976, and Dr Enid Slim, full-time psychiatrist in 1979.
+There followed the appointments of Dr Evelyn Lind, visiting psychiatrist in 1975, Dr Gerald Bridge and Dr Grahame Pohlen, full-time psychiatrists in 1974, Dr Anne Hall, full-time psychiatrist in 1976, and Dr Enid Slim, full-time psychiatrist in 1979.

 DrJohn Roberts was appointed foundation Professor of Psychological Medicine, Wellington Clinical School of Medicine in 1975.